 Singapore After Dark

 When the sun starts to set, Keong Saik Road comes to life with buzzy restaurants and bars offering awesome vibes, a diverse mix of global cuisines and creative cocktails.
 You could start with a few drinks at award-winning The Old Man or the rooftop at Potato Head Singapore, then move on to artisan pastas at Bar Cicheti, Japanese bites at Neon Pigeon, modern Indian cuisine at Thevar or fine dining eats at Michelin-starred Meta.
 Whatever you’re into, chances are you’ll find it here.

-One of the best places in Singapore to catch the sunset is Marina Barrage.
+One of the top places to visit in Singapore for gorgeous sunsets is Marina Barrage.
 This unique dam not only helps control flooding and supplies freshwater for the city, but it also functions as a recreational site with a calm reservoir and a huge rooftop covered with an expansive grassy lawn.
 Perfect for picnics on the grass, kite flying or a game of catch, this elevated park offers fab views of the Marina Channel, Gardens by the Bay, Marina Bay Sands and the city skyline.